ceticamarco/dc/man.md

 **gP**

 Pops two non-negative integers(that is, >=0) and computes `P_{y, x}`, that is the number of possible different arrangements of
 `y` different items taken in quantities of `x` items at a time.
-No item shall occur more than once in an arrangmement and different orders of same `x` items are counted separately.
+No item shall occur more than once in an arrangement and different orders of same `x` items are counted separately.
 The `y` parameter correspond to the second one value popped while the `x` parameter correspond to the first one popped.

 **gC**